Madonna and sexuality: Critical development

 Madonna has been referred to as a sexual icon or sex symbol; media outlets such as American Masters, suggest that the singer continued to be a sexual icon as "she's gotten older".
 The Oxford Dictionary of English (2010) credited her image as a sex symbol as a source of her international stardom.
 In 2011, author Glenn Ward said that it was "often been implied" that Madonna's status was produced in part from the way she willfully deployed images of sexuality.

-Her status as a sex symbol was compared to others contemporary and earlier entertainers.
-Although Sara Mills cites a commentator saying in early 1990s, that "write off Madonna as 'just another sex symbol' is to fail to understand her massive appeal".
-In The Thirty Years' Wars (1996), Andrew Kopkind regarded Madonna as "the premier sex symbol of the decade" (1990s).
-Author Stuart Jeffries in Everything, All the Time, Everywhere: How We Became Postmodern (2021), deemed Madonna as the leading sex symbol of the postmodern era, and a different one from Marilyn Monroe, who he defined as the leading sex symbol of the modern era.
-Similarly, Dylan Jones felt and referred to her as "the most famous sex symbol since Marilyn Monroe".